pdemeulenaer/mlflow-rf-sklearn/README.md

 * Create an Azure DevOps CD pipeline.
 The CD needs to deploy the flask app to the Openshift Sandbox.
 I need to figure out how to make the connection seamless [Todo]

+* Create multiple functionalities for the Flask app.
+For example: training, serving, ... see https://medium.com/geekculture/machine-learning-prediction-in-real-time-using-docker-python-rest-apis-with-flask-and-kubernetes-fae08cd42e67 as example

 * Train the model as a scheduled job [Todo]

 * Customize the app to ingest arrays [Todo]